 Wild Item Box

 The Wild Item Box card acts as a wild and can match any other card in the game.
+Therefore you can play it at any time even if you have another card in your hand that you can play.

-If a Wild Item Box card is flipped over to start the discard pile at the beginning of the game, the first player will get to choose its color.
+If a Wild Item Box card is flipped over to start the Discard Pile at the beginning of the game, the first player will get to choose its color.

-Mushroom
+Mushroom Card

-Banana Peel
+Banana Peel card

 The player who plays before the player who played the Wild Item Box card will draw two cards from the draw pile.
 Skipping your previous turn does not avoid this penalty.

-Green Shell
+Green Shell (Green Cards)

-The player who plays the Wild Item Box card will get to choose one player.
+The player who plays the Wild Item Box card chooses one player.
 That player must draw one card.

-Lightning
+Lightning Card

-Bob-omb
+Bob-omb (Wild Cards)

-The player that played the Wild Item Box card will have to draw two cards from the draw pile.
+The player that played the Wild Item Box card has to draw two cards.
 As the top card is still a wild, the player who played the Wild Item Box card will get to choose its color.

-UNO
+Calling UNO

-When you only have one card left in your hand, you must say UNO.
-If another player catches you not saying it before the next player begins their turn, you will have to draw two cards from the draw pile.
+If another player catches you not saying it, you will have to draw two cards from the draw pile.
+You must challenge the player before the next player begins their turn.

 Winning UNO Mario Kart